muratk5n/thirdwave/en/2021/07/historical-carbon-emissions.md

 ![](ghg3.png)

 China tops the list with 27.26 billion tons of CO2 emitted.
-US is still number 2.
+US also continues to be number 2.